 Student Support Services

-Current MICDS parents can refer to the Student Services Community Group on the portal for further information and resources available from all student services areas.
+Current MICDS parents can refer to the Student Services resource page on the portal for further information and resources available from all student services areas.

 - How do counselors provide support within the School?

 By forming a team with parents, MICDS faculty and administration, counselors provide a support system for addressing issues that affect the emotional well-being and academic success of the students in our community.
 They are committed to promoting positive personal growth in all students and serving as an effective catalyst for each student realizing their fullest potential, thus positively impacting the entire MICDS community.

 Our counselors are committed to the promotion of positive personal growth, emotional wellness and healthy development among students, families and faculty in the MICDS community.
 Each division has a school counselor.
 At the Upper School, this person is in addition to the college counselor.
 If you have any concerns about your child’s social, emotional or psychological development, your divisional counselor is an appropriate person to contact.

 - Implement developmentally appropriate counseling programs to educate all students about emotional health and wellness

 - Meet individually with students to address concerns or challenges in their personal, social or academic lives